Queenie Chu

-Queenie Chu (朱慧敏; Chu Wai Man born 22 April 1981 in British Hong Kong), is a Hong Kong television presenter and actress formerly affiliated with TVB.
+Queenie Chu (朱慧敏; Chu Wai Man born 22 April 1981 in British Hong Kong) is a Hongkonger actress, tv host and beauty pageant titleholder.
+She formerly affiliated with TVB.
 She was also Miss Hong Kong 2004 1st runner-up.

 Biography

 Chu studied in Rosaryhill School, then continued her education at the University of Washington, Seattle, United States.
 After finishing her studies, she entered the Miss Hong Kong 2004 pageant in Seattle.
 She successfully entered the overseas group, and went back to Hong Kong in June 2004 to compete in the pageant.

 Considered as a favourite from the start, she won the Tourism Ambassador title early in the competition.
 After 3 months of training, she competed on stage for Miss Hong Kong 2004, and eventually won the runner-up.

 During her reign, she appeared in TVB variety shows.
 She also did a lot of charity work and visited other countries as an ambassador of Hong Kong.

 In November 2004, she traveled to Sanya, China to compete in Miss World 2004, and competed in the Miss International 2005 pageant in Japan, and won the Miss Friendship Award.

 She signed an artist contract and hosted more shows for TVB, with Chu's most notable role as Alex Wan in the sitcom Come Home Love (2012-2015), before ending her career at TVB in 2016 to pursue more freelance opportunities in film and television.